Pennsylvania Eastern State Penitentiary

 Fairmount Avenue between Corinthian Ave. and 22nd Street

-Philadelphia, Philadelphia County, Pennsylvania 19130
+Philadelphia, Philadelphia County, Pennsylvania, 19130

-The Fortress-like Façade of Eastern State Penitentiary
+1996 Eastern State Penitentiary

 Designed by John Haviland and opened in 1829, Eastern State is considered to be the world's first true penitentiary.

-• Eastern State was viewed as a progressive reform in that it eliminated many of the excesses of physical punishment practiced at the time.
+Eastern State was viewed as a progressive reform in that it eliminated many of the excesses of physical punishment practiced at the time.
 Despite this, it was widely believed to have caused significant mental illness among its prisoners due to solitary confinement.

-• The facility has been kept as a "preserved ruin," meaning that no significant attempts have been made for renovations or upkeep.
+The facility has been kept as a "preserved ruin," meaning that no significant attempts have been made for renovations or upkeep.
 Guests are asked to sign a liability waiver due to some minor safety concerns.

-• The film Twelve Monkeys used it as the setting for a mental hospital.
+The film Twelve Monkeys used it as the setting for a mental hospital.
 The Sci Fi Channel's Ghost Hunters and MTV's Fear both explored the supernatural at Eastern State.